datacarpentry/wrangling-genomics/episodes/04-variant_calling.md

 | AD, DP | the depth per allele by sample and coverage |

-The Broad Institute's [VCF guide](https://www.broadinstitute.org/gatk/guide/article?id=1268) is an excellent place to learn more about VCF file format.
+The Broad Institute's [VCF guide](https://www.broadinstitute.org/gatk/guide/article?id=1268) is an excellent place to learn more about the VCF file format.

 > ## Exercise
 >